-- The cultural arts series of lectures, films, concerts, theater and art exhibits as listed in the college community programs and activities calendar.
-Students are admitted either free or for a nominal admission price to these activities. - Social programs of popular films, concerts, coffee houses, afternoon activities, special events, etc., as listed in this datebook and on the activity calendar.
-Students are admitted free or for a nominal admission price. - Intercollegiate and intramural sports.
+- Intercollegiate and intramural sports.
 Students are admitted without charge to all athletic events on campus and to open recreation hours in Building M. (An additional identification card may be required.) - Student publications.
 The weekly student newspaper, The Harbinger, and annual visual arts/literary magazine, Point of View, are available to students at no charge. - Other publications such as the college/community programs and activities calendar and the Handbook/Datebook, are also available at no cost to students. - Health Services.
-Student activity fees partially fund the services of a physician who is available to students. - Students may become involved in clubs on campus such as curricular and specialinterest groups, the student government, the radio stations, the speech team, the pom pon and cheerleading squads, and the college bowl. - Discount tickets to Chicago area theaters, movies, sporting events, amusements and other attractions are offered on a seasonal basis to Harper students. - Short-term loans of up to \$50 are available to students for emergency expenses.
-These loans must be paid back within 10 days - Legal Services.
+Student activity fees partially fund the services of a physician who is available to students. - Students may become involved in clubs on campus such as curricular and special-interest groups, the student government, the radio stations, the speech team, the pom pon and cheerleading squads. - Discount tickets to Chicago area movie theaters, sporting events, amusements and other attractions are offered on a seasonal basis to Harper students. - Short-term loans of up to \$50 are available to students for emergency expenses.
+These loans must be paid back within 10 days in cash. - Legal Services.
 Students may obtain free legal advice from practicing attorneys. - Other activities/program services approved by the Student Senate that benefit the student body.